ArthurClemens/faceted_search/documentation/schema_configuration.md

 ]
 ```

-When extracting a value from a joined table, pass `binding` and `field`:
+When extracting a value from a joined table, pass `binding` and `column`:

 ```
 sources: [